samlin001/asd-codelabs/codelabs.md

    prototyping, fast iteration, easier automation & work from anywhere.
 A good way to leverage [the power of SoftWare-Defined](https://samlin001.medium.com/the-new-age-of-software-defined-2ae97c6d3281).
 3. Why the Cloud?
-  - Because it lowers the entry batter as only a browser needed to get started & easy to scale multiple development setups or a big development team quicker.
+  - Because it lowers cost of an expensive PC and the set up overhead.
+Any one only need a browser to get started.
+It's also quick to set up different dev environments for tasks working in parallel, or to ramp up a big team.

 ## Code Labs
 1. [Set Up A System Development Environment on The Cloud](codelab1/README.md).